yuno-payments/yuno-docs/docs/PLUGINS/vtex/vtex-headless-integration-guide.md

 npm install @yuno-payments/sdk-web-vtex
 ```

+### Customer data in checkout session

+For Click to Pay transactions, the VTEX connector automatically creates the customer in Yuno and includes all available customer data in the checkout session.
+This ensures that customer information from the VTEX profile is properly mapped and sent to Yuno.

+**Customer data mapping:**

+When a customer initiates a Click to Pay payment:
+* The VTEX customer profile data is automatically mapped to Yuno customer fields
+* Customer information (email, address, phone, etc.) is included in the checkout session
+* The SDK automatically pre-fills fields such as CVV, email, and address, eliminating redundant data entry
+* The customer experience matches the streamlined flow available for non-VTEX merchants

+This automatic customer creation and data mapping only occurs when:
+* Click to Pay is selected as the payment method
+* The **Create customer** field is set to **Yes** in the VTEX provider configuration

 ## Payment Response Payloads

 When processing payments through **Yuno and VTEX**, the `yunopartnerbr.yuno` connector generates a structured payload containing all the necessary transaction details.
 Below, we provide example payloads for credit card payments and Pix payments (APMs).